T2an/proxmox/docs/source/cluster_join.rst

 ==========

 Following these steps enables you to create a Proxmox cluster and expand it with additional nodes, facilitating centralized management and improving reliability across your virtualization environment.

+In the next section, we will cover how to set up the network for the Proxmox cluster.